quist00/python-humanities-lesson/episodes/index-slice-subset.md

 We can select specific ranges of our data in both the row and column directions using either label or integer-based indexing.
 Columns can be selected either by their name, or by the index of their location in the dataframe.
-Rows can only be selected by their index.
+Rows can only be selected by their index, but the index is not necessarily an integer as it is by default.

 - `loc` is primarily *label* based indexing. *Integers* may be used but they are interpreted as a *label*.